Khalil Dhantejvi

 Khalil Ismail Makrani (12 December 1935 – 4 April 2021), popularly known by his pen-name, Khalil Dhantejvi was a poet and novelist from Gujarat, India.
 He wrote poems in Gujarati and Urdu.
-He was awarded the Padma Shri in 2022 by government of India.
+He was awarded the Padma Shri in 2022 by the government of India.

 Biography

 Khalil Dhantejvi was born as Khalil Ismail Makrani on 12 December 1935 at Dhantej, a village in Vadodara.
 He studied till 4th standard.
 He adopted his pen name Khalil Dhantejvi after his village Dhantej.

 He died on 4 April 2021 at Vadodara.